Current Members

 • Aiyana Vazquez Ochoa

-Aiyanna is a sophomore major in Geosciences and minor in Environmental Studies.
+Aiyanna is a senior major in Geosciences.
 As a Sophomore Early Research Intern Aiyanna is working on preliminary Ar-Ar dating of schists in the Nashoba Terrane and NYC.
-Aiyana is working with Jackie Matthes at the Harvard Forest studying the effects of hemlock decline on soil chemistry.
+Aiyana is working with Samantha Tramontano at the American Museum of Natural History to provide experimental constraints on diffusive modification of olivine growth in shallow mafic magmas.
+Her favorite mineral is probably olivine.

 • Emlynn Merrill